drimpossible/drimpossible.github.io/about/index.md

 ### 2019

-* Selected to do a PhD in Machine Learning at University of Oxford, one small step towards achieving my big goal.
+* I'm pursuing a PhD in Machine Learning at University of Oxford, one small step towards achieving my big goal.

 ### 2018